Nathan-Francis/CV-website/README.md

 ## License

-This project is for personal use.
-See individual asset licenses in [credits.txt](credits.txt).
+This project is for educational purposes only.
+You may not use, copy, modify, or distribute this code for commercial purposes or personal gain without explicit permission from the author.